0

 MARKET SUMMARY:

-points lower.
+points higher.
 The interest rate products are weaker.
-Energy trade is firmer
+Energy trade is mixed

 CORN: